Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 ## Accessing the Store at Runtime

-The multitenant store can be accessed at runtime to add, remote, or retrieve a `TenantInfo` in addition to any startup configuration the store implementation may offer (such as the `appSettings.json` configuration supported by the In-Memory Store).
+The multitenant store can be accessed at runtime to add, remove, or retrieve a `TenantInfo` in addition to any startup configuration the store implementation may offer (such as the `appSettings.json` configuration supported by the In-Memory Store).

 There are two ways to access the store.
 First, via the `Store` property on the `StoreInfo` member of `MultiTenantContext` instance returned by `HttpContext.GetMultiTenantContext()`.
 This property returns the actual store used to retrieve the tenant information for the current context.